 The mission of Youth Leadership Camp (YLC) is to provide culturally relevant education, mentorship, and skills development to enhance academic and personal success for Black, Indigenous, People of Color (BIPOC) youth, with an emphasis in Hmong youth development.
 YLC cultivates an equitable, diverse, and intersectional environment that helps students build positive self-efficacy.

-The goal of this two-week camp is to inspire and prepare students for higher education, improve academic success, increase knowledge of the Hmong language and culture and prepare students to be leaders of tomorrow.
-Students will learn math, language, science and leadership skills through class lectures, field trips, hands-on activities and discussions.
+Through this two-week camp, we will help prepare youth for higher education, improve academic success, increase knowledge of the Hmong language and culture and prepare youth to be leaders of tomorrow.
+Youth will learn language, science and leadership skills through class lectures, field trips, hands-on activities and critical discussions.

-- $50 deposit required, $40 will be returned to the scholars at camp
+- $50 deposit required, $40 will be returned to the youth at camp

 About the Office of Multicultural Affairs